Q. I want to start an X Class team. How do I start?

 Q. What is the difference between Open Races and Circuit Races?

 A. X Class Open Races are more like the drone races you are used to, held largely in flying fields, and anyone with a qualifying rig and an AMA membership can register and compete.
 X Class Circuit Races are something new to the world of drone racing - racing giant drones in front of thousands of race fans!
 The circuit races will take place at California 'short track' auto racing venues on official race nights, integrated into the night's racing as a full division with warmups, heat races and main event, all in front of the cheering race fans.
-To compete in a Circuit race pilots must be certified by X Class.
+To compete in a Circuit race pilots must be certified by X Class and either the pilot or visual observer must have an FAA Part 107 certificate.
 Contact us for more info on Circuit race certification.

 Q. Who are you?
 Why are you doing this?